evolution-linux/evolution-docs/src/installation/live-images/guide.md

 # Installation Guide

-Once you have [downloaded](../index.md#downloading-installation-media) a Void image to install and [prepared](./prep.md) your install media, you are ready to install Void Linux.
+Once you have [downloaded](../index.md#downloading-installation-media) a EvolutionOS image to install and [prepared](./prep.md) your install media, you are ready to install EvolutionOS Linux.

 Before you begin installation, you should determine whether your machine boots using BIOS or UEFI.
 This will affect how you plan partitions.
 See [Partitioning